wrmack/Profile-browser/README.md

 ## Features
-- enter a webid to browse a profile.
+- enter a webid to browse a profile
+- triples with a common subject are contained in separate table sections
+- sections can be folded so easier to navigate
 - app maintains a 'recents' list to avoid having to re-type webids
 - press on a table row to examine triple format
 - app tries to assess whether the object is browseable and if so a link button is enabled to load it